 Serious, qualified home buyers are likely to move rapidly and your real estate agent will need to provide them with direction about what due diligence to do.

-However, it is always recommended that buyers and sellers use a property specialist lawyer to make sure the legalities are water tight.
+However, it is always recommended that buyers and sellers use a property specialist lawyer to make sure the legalities are water-tight.

-If you are in the market for buying a new house, see our Buying a House Guide to find out more the legal documents you will encounter, pre-purchase building reports, building inspections and pitfalls, and take advantage of our Buying a House Checklist.
+If you are in the market for buying a new house, see our Buying a House Guide to find out more about the legal documents you will encounter, pre-purchase building reports, building inspections and pitfalls, and take advantage of our Buying a House Checklist.

 DOES AUCTIONING A HOUSE GET THE BEST SALE PRICE?

 Many real estate professionals in the industry advocate that house auctions achieve the highest sale price due to the bidding process handled by licensed auctioneers.
-There is plenty of evidence to support that, but it is not always the case and many variables that can influence your decision and an ultimate sale price which we discuss here.
+There is plenty of evidence to support that, but it is not always the case and there are many variables that can influence your decision and an ultimate sale price which we discuss here.

 The outcome of an auction is not just dependent on the property market or economic climate.